AMLAB-Wakayama/WHIS/README.md

     - Do not use this version in the future experiments.

 * WHISv300:  Nov 2021 version [1] --> New algorithm
     - New implementation of WHIS.
-GCFBv231 is essential for this version
+    - GCFBv231 is essential for this version
     - See ./WHISv300/_ReadMeFirst_WHISv300.md
+    - See ./WHISv300/_ReadMeFirst_WHISv300_Jp.md  (Japanese)

 ---
 Documents: